Chalwk/GroceryList/README.md

 - **Auto-save** - Automatically saves your data when changes are made
 - **Import/Export** - JSON import/export for data backup and sharing
 - **Persistent Storage** - Your data remains between application sessions
+- **Cross-platform Data Storage** - Data is stored in user's home directory for easy access and backup

 ## 🚀 Installation